co-bri/book/learning/week4/viz.md

 The graph shows the number of IPHY classes with each amount of credit hours.

-i# Which are the top 5 departments in terms of number of 4000 level classes?
+# Which are the top 5 departments in terms of number of 4000 level classes?
 # by Brian

 {% lodash %}